hennong/xeneta_take-home_task/README.md

 ## Instructions

-Add the x-api-key key to the Config.ts and then run "yarn/npm run webpack" to build the project.
+Add the x-api-key key to the Config.ts (in src/Api) and then run "yarn/npm run webpack" to build the project.
 After that you can start the application with "yarn/npm start".

 ##  Details